SantoshMorla/Fintech-Project/README.md

 * Run the Project using `docker run -d -p 8000:8000 django:v1 `
 * Open the browser and navigate to `http://localhost:8000/`
 * if you using EC2 server then :`public ip:8000`
-    *note* port should be open in your Security group
+    *note* port should be open in your Security group.